The 10 Best Apps for Cyclists You Should Install Right Now!

 • Costs: One map region for free (You need to pay for other regions)

 Komoot ranks among the top route-planning apps for hikers, bikers, and runners.
-Setting it up initially is a breeze, and the app is incredibly user-friendly.
+Setting it up initially is straightforward, and the app is highly user-friendly.
 When mapping out a route, it takes into account the type of activity you’re doing.
 For example, if you’re road biking, it selects smooth tarmac surfaces.

 Do you prefer a mountain bike adventure?
 The app will adjust the route accordingly if you choose the ‘mountain bike’ option.
 What’s neat is that estimated times factor in your fitness level.
 I particularly enjoy the route profile visualization, especially when exploring new areas.

 You can also draw inspiration from others’ routes, and the app will guide you with voice navigation.
-All in all, Komoot packs a ton of features and choices.
-So, if you’re a meticulous planner, this app is definitely worth checking out.
+All in all, Komoot offers a wide range of features and options.
+If you’re a meticulous planner, this app is worth checking out.

 5. Reach New Levels with TrainingPeaks